Home/Blog/Cybersecurity/CrowdStrike vs Cylance: Endpoint Security Comparison

 This comparison examines both solutions from a small business perspective, evaluating their effectiveness at execution-time protection, operational requirements, and long-term viability.

-Quick Comparison: CrowdStrike provides comprehensive platform protection with 4-minute containment and 24/7 expert monitoring through Falcon Complete.
+Quick Comparison: CrowdStrike provides comprehensive platform protection with 4-minute detection and 24/7 expert monitoring through Falcon Complete.
 Cylance offers ultra-lightweight AI analysis at execution with minimal system impact, but recent ownership changes create uncertainty.

 Executive Summary